View All Posts

 - Pedestrians waiting long stretches to cross

-If walkability stops at the edge of a project, it won’t compound over time.
+If walkability stops at the edge of a project, it won’t shape everyday behavior.

 Step 5 — Notice how the place is built